Dovydas Neverauskas: Pittsburgh Pirates

-Neverauskas was designated for assignment by the Pirates on November 1, 2020, and released on November 3.
+Neverauskas had a 7.11 ERA in 17 games for with the Pirates in 2020, his lowest ERA in the majors since 2017.
+He was designated for assignment by the Pirates on November 1, 2020 and released on November 3.

 Hiroshima Toyo Carp

-On November 16, 2020, Neverauskas signed a one-year, $875,000 contract with the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB) for the 2021 season.
-He made his NPB debut on May 30, 2021, taking the loss against the Chiba Lotte Marines.
-He only pitched in one game in total, he was unable to produce results in the farm team.
-Neverauskas returned to the U.S. on October 6, 2021, and released on November 1.
+On November 16, 2020, Neverauskas signed a one-year, $875,000 contract with the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
+He was the first Lithuanian-born player to play in NPB, making his debut and only NPB appearance on May 30, 2021, taking the loss against the Chiba Lotte Marines.
+He also pitched 14 games in the minor-league Western League, with a 5.35 ERA.
+Neverauskas left Japan on October 6, and Hiroshima released him after the season.

 Bonn Capitals

 On March 23, 2022, Neverauskas signed with the Bonn Capitals of the German Baseball-Bundesliga.
 The first inning he pitched in the Bundesliga was an immaculate inning.
 He won the national championship with the team, being the closer in the last game of the finals series against the Paderborn Untouchables.

 Spire City Ghost Hounds

 On February 27, 2023, Neverauskas signed with the Spire City Ghost Hounds of the Atlantic League of Professional Baseball (ALPB).
-In 26 games for Spire City, Neverauskas logged a 5.02 ERA with 28 strikeouts and 9 saves across 28 2/3 innings of work.
+In 26 games, Neverauskas logged a 5.02 ERA with 28 strikeouts and 9 saves across 28 2/3 innings of work.